Computer Vision Platform

 Categorization & Tagging

-What means categorization, tagging, tags, and labels?
+What does categorization, tagging, tags, and labels mean?
 What is the difference between categorization and tagging?

-Automatic categorization is a process in which every image is assigned to a category.
-It is powered by AI which was trained to recognize the categories of images.
-Each image belongs only to one, visually distinctive, category – for example, dress vs. trousers.
-E-shops typically use a hierarchical taxonomy of products, so they work with both categories and sub-categories.
+Automatic categorization is a process in which every image is assigned to a single category by a trained AI algorithm.
+The categories are visually distinctive — for example, dress vs. trousers.
+E-shops and enterprise catalogues typically use hierarchical taxonomies, working with both categories and subcategories.

 Is the number of labels per task limited?